zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-gcp-marketplace.md

 Visit [GCP](https://console.cloud.google.com/marketplace)[ Marketplace](https://console.cloud.google.com/marketplace) and start subscribing to Zilliz Cloud as follows:

-1. Search for **Zilliz Cloud** in the search box, or click [here](https://console.cloud.google.com/marketplace/product/zilliz-public/zilliz-cloud?project=zilliz-public&pli=1) to view Zilliz Cloud on GCP.
+1. Search for **Zilliz Cloud** in the search box, or [go to the GCP Marketplace](https://console.cloud.google.com/marketplace/product/zilliz-public/zilliz-cloud?project=zilliz-public&pli=1) to view the Zilliz Cloud portal page.

     ![search_for_zilliz_on_gcp](/img/search_for_zilliz_on_gcp.png)